JontySinai/jontysinai.github.io/_posts/2017-11-23-probability-for-everyone.markdown

 > The pair \\((3,6)\\) is then a member of \\(\ \Omega\\), which we write: \\((3,6) \in \Omega\\).

-However, if we consider the event that a given dice throw sums to \\(9\\), then we can see that there is more than one possible combination, i.e. the pairs:
+However, if we consider the event that a given throw of dice sums to \\(9\\), then there is more than one possible combination, i.e. the pairs:

 \\[
 A = \big\\{(3,6), (4,5), (5,4), (6,3) \big\\}